 Again, streaming copyrighted content for free is maybe not completely on the straight-and-narrow.
 Hey, we’re not here to judge.
 We’re just here to tell you how you can watch great TV for free in the best way possible.
 (And, you know, we all use Kodi ourselves.)
 But, if you’re squeamish about stepping on the toes of copyright holders (the channels you’ll be watching free with Kodi), bypass this option.

-Best Cable TV Alternatives To Stream Live TV: Sling TV & PlayStation Vue (Monthly Subscriptions)
+Best Cable TV Alternatives To Stream Live TV: FuboTV, Sling TV & PlayStation Vue (Monthly Subscriptions)